 Work-study eligibility is based on a student's financial need and FAFSA processing date.
 Eligible students are employed through the university in on-campus and off-campus positions.
-Work-study positions pay \$8.00 per hour (or higher as set by OKWU Administration), and students are scheduled to work 8-10 hours per week.
+Work-study positions pay between \$9 and \$11 per hour, and students are scheduled to work 8-10 hours per week.
 Work-study will be treated as a standard job, with Human Resources requirements as well as general work-related requirements.